 Applying concrete stain is not difficult or expensive.
-What if I told you that you could take that ugly, cold, gray concrete garage floor or other concrete surface and turn it into a work of art that gets praise from friends, family, or customers?
+What if I told you that you could take that ugly, cold, gray garage floor or any other surface and turn it into a work of art that gets praise from friends, family, or customers?

-Epoxy flooring is one alternative for a garage floor coating, but concrete stain is a more viable, long term solution over garage floor paint or epoxy.
+Epoxy flooring is one alternative for a garage floor coating, but concrete stain is a more viable, long term solution over paint or epoxy.

-What if I told you the cost of doing the concrete stain yourself is less than $.50 per sq/ft?
-By showing you how to stain concrete floors I am going to show you a simple and inexpensive way to turn your eyesore concrete into a beautiful masterpiece.
-With concrete stain on your floors you can have the durability and ease of cleaning concrete is known for, with the look of stone or marble.
+What if I also told you the cost of applying the stain yourself is less than $.50 per sq/ft?
+By showing you how to stain concrete floors, I am going to show you a simple and inexpensive way to turn an eyesore into a beautiful masterpiece.
+With concrete stain, you can have the durability and the ease of cleaning that concrete is known for, with the look of stone or marble.

 The name “stained concrete” can give off the wrong impression on how the whole process works.
-You are not actually staining your concrete, but using a mixture of acid, metallic salts, and other materials to cause a chemical reaction that changes the composition (and color) of the concrete.
-Beware of imitators that claim to be stains but are really just film.
-These films are like epoxy flooring, and will not last as long or look as good as a legitimate concrete stain.
+You are not actually staining the flooring, but you are using a mixture of acid, metallic salts, and other materials to cause a chemical reaction that changes the composition (and color) of the concrete.
+Beware of imitators that claim to be these acid-based products but are really just film.
+These films are like epoxy flooring and will not last as long or look as good as a legitimate stain.

 Step 1: Equipment – Tools & Materials

-The first part of this concrete stain guide is going to cover everything you need to do get your surface ready to accept the stains.
-This includes getting your materials and equipment, testing out the stain, fixing imperfections on the floor, and washing the area.
+The first part of this staining guide is going to cover everything you need to do get your surface ready.
+This includes getting your materials and equipment, testing out the color, fixing imperfections, and washing the area.

 Tools & Materials

-- Scraper, quick dry concrete, wire brush or other method to remove stains.
-All your imperfections are going to show through even after the stain is applied.
-This items to help you get your floor ready to receive the acid concrete stain.
-If your concrete is brand new you can probably skip these items.
+- Scraper, quick dry concrete, wire brush or other method to remove liquids.
+All your imperfections are going to show through even after the application.
+These items will help you get the area ready to receive the liquid.
+If your concrete is brand new, you can probably skip these items.

 - Broom.
-This will be used for cleaning the floor and evening out the solution on the floor.
+This will be used for cleaning and evening out the solution on the floor.

 - Wet vac.
-This will be used for cleaning the floor and removing excess liquid from the surface.
+This will be used for cleaning and removing excess liquid from the surface.

 - Sprayer.
 This is the recommended way to apply the stain.